keikai/doc/axyra/guides/write-data-to-excel-java.md

 # Beyond Basic Data Export

+Writing an XLSX file in Java is often only one half of the job, because many applications also read Excel files back in.
 Once the data is in a workbook, Axyra can also handle formulas, formatting, charts, pivot tables, and PDF or image rendering.
 This lets the same workflow grow from a simple data export into more complete reporting and spreadsheet automation.